Can A Christian Become A Freemason? (Understanding Freemasonry & Christianity)

 The Final Verdict

-It all goes down to the individual and it is impossible to get everyone to agree, but one can affirm without any doubt that Freemasonry accepts every religion and tolerates the beliefs of every member of the fraternity.
+It all comes down to the individual, and it is impossible to get everyone to agree, but one can affirm without any doubt that Freemasonry accepts every religion and tolerates the beliefs of every member of the fraternity.

 59 thoughts on “Can A Christian Become A Freemason?
-(Freemasonry & Christianity)”
+(Understanding Freemasonry & Christianity)”

 • You bet they can.35 years with the craft as a Christian and I have never run acrosss any of the crafts tenets that are against my beliefs as a Christian.